troplolBE/bettercorrectors/README.md

 Sample of complete returned data [sample 1](#sample-1)

-Here is a non-exhaustive list of intresting data for detection:
+Here is a non-exhaustive list of interesting data for detection:
 - final_mark
 - begin_at
 - filled_at